Doob's martingale inequality: Discrete time

 In this proof, the submartingale property is used once, together with the definition of conditional expectation.
 The proof can also be phrased in the language of stochastic processes so as to become a corollary of the powerful theorem that a stopped submartingale is itself a submartingale.
-In this setup, the minimal index i appearing in the above proof is interpreted as a stopping time.
+In this setup, the minimal index $i$ appearing in the above proof is interpreted as a stopping time.

 Continuous time

-Now let X_{t} be a submartingale indexed by an interval of real numbers, relative to a filtration F_{t} of the underlying probability space, which is to say:
+Now let $X_t$ be a submartingale indexed by an interval $[0, T]$ of real numbers, relative to a filtration $\mathcal{F}_t$ of the underlying probability space, which is to say: